The Platinum Card® from American Express is best for jetsetters who travel enough to justify the high price of admission.

 While the Amex Platinum is loaded with perks, it also earns valuable Membership Rewards points on every purchase you make.
-Though it has only one bonus category, it's a great one: 5 points for every dollar you spend on purchasing flights directly with airlines or with American Express Travel, as well as on prepaid hotels booked on amextravel.com.
+Though it has only one bonus category, it’s a great one: 5 points for every dollar you spend on purchasing flights directly with airlines or with American Express Travel (up to $500,000 per year, then 1x), as well as on prepaid hotels booked on amextravel.com.

 Membership Rewards points have a multitude of uses, particularly for those who know how to leverage them for high-value redemptions through Amex’s impressive lineup of hotel and airline transfer partners.
 For example, the welcome bonus alone can net you a week-long stay in many Choice Hotel locations, or a couple of round-trip domestic flights on Delta, since Amex points transfer to both programs (and almost 20 others).

-New Amex Platinum cardmembers earn 60,000 bonus points after making $5,000 in purchases within the first three months of opening the account.
-Those points are worth at least $600 if you redeem them via Amex Travel (where they're worth 1 cent each for airfare), but can become much more valuable if you can put in the time to research award space and utilize the transfer partners.
-Also, some people may be targeted for as much as a 100,000-point bonus through CardMatch.
-It costs nothing to see if you're targeted, so it's worth checking CardMatch before applying.
-(Targeted offers are subject to change at any time).
+New Amex Platinum cardmembers earn 100,000 bonus points after making $6,000 in purchases within the first six months of opening the account.
+Those points are worth at least $1,000 if you redeem them via Amex Travel (where they’re worth 1 cent each for airfare), but can become much more valuable if you can put in the time to research award space and utilize the transfer partners.

 Complimentary elite status

 The Amex Platinum is one of the few cards that allows you to shortcut the tedious process of earning elite status in several meaningful programs.
 And for those who’ve yet to travel with elite hotel or car rental status, it can be difficult to appreciate the concept of a Gold stamp by your name at check-in.